 Keep in mind that the total life-cycle cost of tiles is actually quite low compared to composition shingles, since clay tiles can last for as long as 100 years, while concrete tiles should protect your roof for 50 years plus.

 Verdict: if unique style and authenticity is what you are looking for, then tiles can be a sound choice for your home, provided you are also willing to invest in the structural reinforcement of your roof truss structure.

-When choosing between concrete or clay tiles, it is important to understand the properties of each material, and the major differences between the two including important cost considerations.
+When choosing between concrete or clay tiles, it is important to understand the properties of each material, and the major differences between the two including the important cost considerations.

 What is a Clay Tile?

 Clay tiles are produced by baking molded clay.
 The density of the clay is determined by the length of time and temperature at which it is heated.
 Colors of clay tiles range from shades of white, yellow, orange and brown.

 The most common clay tile color is the Terra-Cotta.
 Another alternative to these natural earth tones is to add enamels to the tile and make any color of roof tiles.
 This process is called “ceramic” and consists of spraying enamel over the tile before baking it.

 High temperatures of the kiln permanently bond this color to the clay tile so it will not peel or fade.
 As a result, there are a wide variety of tile profiles, styles, finishes and colors available.
 Because clay tiles are made from a natural earth derived material, they are environmentally friendly and easily recycled.

 Clay tiles are resistant to strong winds and cannot be destroyed in a fire.
 Because of the way they are shaped, clay tiles protect the underlayment of your roof, while also creating an air pocket, thereby helping to insulate and isolate any unwanted heat or cold from being transferred into your home’s attic space.

 Top Clay Tile Roof Manufacturers and Suppliers: